Prof. Jamal Lewis

 Rapeepat Sangsuwan received her Bachelor of Science in Chemistry from Silpakorn University, Thailand in 2011, and worked in the laboratory of Dr. Nantanit Wanichacheva.
 There, she studied fluorescence-based sensors for mercury ion detections in water.
 Shen then joined Dr. Prasat Kittakoop’s group at Chulabhorn Graduate Institute, Thailand in 2011 and worked on organocatalysts for the synthesis of coumarins and chromenes.
 In 2013, she finished her master’s degree in Chemical Biology and moved to California, where she worked as a Ph.D. student under the supervision of Dr. Matthew B. Francis at University of California, Berkeley.
 At UCB, her research focused on using bioconjugations for protein detection, intracellular delivery, and a study of protein conformational change.
 After graduating from UC Berkeley in 2018, she moved to the Lewis lab at UC Davis where she now works as a postdoctoral fellow.
 Her current research interests include the study of immunosuppressive effects of lactic acid on immune cells and the application of drug-encapsulated microparticles for the treatment of diseases.

-Rian Harriman is a third year Ph.D. candidate in Immunology and is a member of the Designated Emphasis in Biotechnology program.
+Rian Harriman is a fourth year Ph.D. candidate in Immunology and is a member of the Designated Emphasis in Biotechnology program.
 After receiving his B.S in Microbiology from Cal Poly San Luis Obispo, Rian worked at the biotech company Crystal Bioscience where he identified and isolated monoclonal antibodies to clinically significant targets.
 In addition, he assisted in Crystal’s milestone accomplishment of creating the world’s first transgenic chicken capable of producing fully human antibodies.
 His current research focuses on designing tolerance-inducing vaccine platforms consisting of microparticles composed of bacteria-derived polysaccharides.
 In his spare time, Rian enjoys playing basketball, eating adventurous foods, and camping.

 Betsy Thuamsang is recently graduated with a master’s degree in forensic science at UC Davis.
 For her master thesis, Betsy worked on the effect of polychlorinated biphenyls (PCBs) for caspase-dependent programmed cell death using a human neuronal cell line in Dr. Pamela Lein’s lab.
 Her interest in biomedical research began with her undergraduate training in neurodegenerative disease at University at Buffalo.
 Then, she realized that her long-term goal is to do biomedical research while she was working on her master thesis.
 Betsy joined Dr. Lewis’s lab because she would like to explore her interest in immunology while applying for a PhD.
 In Dr. Lewis’s lab, she’s learning about immunosuppressive effects of lactic acid on immune cells.
 If not in lab, she’s most likely hiking, in the gym, or exploring out new food.

-Neeraj Senthil is a first year undergraduate student at UC Davis, majoring in biomedical engineering.
+Neeraj Senthil is a second year undergraduate student at UC Davis, majoring in biomedical engineering.
 Neeraj decided to join Dr. Lewis’ lab as he finds the intersection of biomaterials and immunology to be extremely fascinating.
 His interest in biomedical engineering is rooted in his deep compassion and empathy for others, especially youth and children; in fact, Neeraj has spent hundreds of hours volunteering in a hospital, working as a martial arts instructor, and interning for the Boys & Girls Club.
 In his spare time, Neeraj loves to watch movies, hang out with his friends outdoors, and eat out at different restaurants.

 Nicholas Gregory Bachand